MeshGeometry/VoroPlugin/README.md

-# IoPluginDemo
+# VoroPlugin
+Voro++ plugin for IOGRAM.
-Base project for making your own IOGRAM plugins.
+Base for trabecular bone research.